Pod People (Invasion of the Body Snatchers): The novel

 Pod people are a race of nomadic extraterrestrial parasites from a dying planet.
 Realizing their planet's resources are nearing depletion, the pods evolved the ability to defy gravity and leave their planet's atmosphere in the search of planets to colonize.
 For millennia, the pods floated in space like spores, propelled by the solar winds, some occasionally landing on inhabited planets.
 Upon landing, they replace the dominant species by spawning emotionless replicas; the original bodies disintegrate into dust after the duplication process.
 After consuming all the resources, the pods leave in search of other planets.
 Such a consumption was apparently the fate of civilizations inhabiting Mars and the Moon.
 The Pods' sole purpose is survival with no attention to the civilizations they conquer or the resources they squander.
 The duplicates have lifespans of five earth years, and cannot sexually reproduce.
-Their invasion of Earth was short; unable to tolerate our determination, the pods abandoned our planet, leaving behind their duplicates, but those died quickly.
+Their invasion of Earth was short; unable to overcome resistance to their actions, the pods abandoned Earth, leaving behind their duplicates, but those died quickly.